Myanmar’s 1st MMA champ Aung La N Sang: ‘I’m no politician, but I fight for my people’

 On June 30, willed on by a thunderous Yangon home crowd, the 32-year-old underdog stunned his undefeated opponent to capture the middleweight title belt of ONE Championship, Asia’s largest promotion.

-While the historic feat cemented his status as arguably his country’s most famous athlete, it also revived interest in his political views - a subject which quickly reverses N Sang’s mood and draws a deep, near-melancholic sigh audible over a phone call with Channel NewsAsia from his base in Maryland, US.
+While the historic feat cemented his status as arguably his country’s most famous athlete, it has also revived interest in his political views.
+It is a subject which quickly reverses N Sang’s otherwise genial mood and draws a deep, near-melancholic sigh audible over a phone call with Channel NewsAsia from his base in Maryland, US.

 N Sang is a native of Kachin State, where civil war between local rebels and Myanmar's army has raged since 2011, killing thousands and displacing some 150,000 civilians.